doublebasil/pico/README.md

 better to copy paste the commands from here, to give a better understanding of what's actually happening.

-## Installing dependencies for Debian
+## Installing c dependencies for Debian

 This is all based on Raspberrys fairly bloated setup script: